When reSIDfp gets Juicey,

 With loops, jumps and conditional logic baked into the wavetables, you’ll be making sounds fast instead of endless numberwanging.

-Built on reSID
+Built on libsidplayfp reSIDfp

-With over 20 years of development, reSID is the go-to SID emulation engine.
-Tried, tested & proven, reSID drives reSIDue’s faithful reproduction of your favourite chippy sound.
+Built on top of 30+ years of community refinement since original reSID (1998), libsidplayfp reSIDfp is the go-to SID emulation engine.
+Tried, tested & proven, libsidplayfp reSIDfp drives reSIDue’s faithful reproduction of your favourite 8bit sound.

 Rendered with Juce